How to Grow a Clematis Vine

 Subhead

-Planting, Growing, and Caring for Clematis Vines
+Planting, Growing, and Pruning Clematises

 Print Friendly and PDF

-Clematis, known as the “queen of the vines,” may be best known for its large-flowering, purple, star-shape blooms on twining vines.
+Clematis, known as the “queen of the vines,” may be best known for its large-flowering, purple, star-shaped blooms on twining vines.
 Learn how and when to plant clematis—plus clematis care tips and advice on how to propagate this long-lived perennial plant—which will bloom for generations!

 About Clematis

 There are more than 300 species and hundreds of hybrids of clematis.
-Most clematis are woody, deciduous vines while others are shrub, or trailing types.
-Some species bloom in spring; others, in mid-to late summer.
+Most clematis are woody, deciduous vines, while others are shrub or trailing types.
+Some species bloom in spring; others in mid-to-late summer.
 Most clematis are hardy in USDA Hardiness Zones 4 to 8 and native to North America.

-10 inches across!
-These showy flowers in the form of saucers, bells, tubes, tulips, open bells, doubles, and semi-double.
-The flowers are usually in the cool shades of purple or pink though they do come in a stunning array of tones including blue, white, magenta, yellow, and bicolor.
+The blooms are spectacular, with some flowers reaching up to 10 inches across!
+These showy flowers in the form of saucers, bells, tubes, tulips, open bells, doubles, and semi-doubles.
+The flowers are usually in the cool shades of purple or pink, though they come in a stunning array of tones, including blue, white, magenta, yellow, and bicolor.
 Also, many clematis varieties are scented.
 (The most fragrant species is the tender C. armandii.)

 Clematises appreciate a trellis, post, or stationary structure to climb; without something, the vine will sprawl, including over the ground.
 Hummingbirds, bees, and butterflies love their blooms.